• LAUNCH YOUR DREAM

 Getting out of the yarn store without spending even one thin dime made me do a little dance.
 It was awesome.
 I was in control!

-So, World of Dreamers, if you have a dream that is not happening, here is my advice –
+If you have a big dream that is not happening, here is my advice:

 1. Get to know yourself in all your permutations, and designate some inner Sybils to help you move things along.